 There are many occasions to integrate the social studies program with language arts.
-Coordinating the music, art, and woodshop programs with social studies enhances the subjects and provides rich interdisciplinary connections and thematic unity.
+Coordinating the music, art, science, Spanish, and woodshop programs with social studies enhances the subjects and provides rich interdisciplinary connections and thematic unity.

 Samples of the social studies curriculum include, but are not limited to, the following: